hieptl/netflix-clone/README.md

 Figure 21: Firebase realtime database - Step 16.

 <a id="create-web-application-on-firebase"></a>
-### __7.2.
+### __6.2.
 Create Web Application on Firebase.__

-After creating realtime database and importing sample data to Firebase, a web application should be created on Firebase.
+After creating the real-time database and importing sample data to Firebase, a web application should be created on Firebase.
 Firebase would return the configuration information.
 That information will be used later.

-- Step 1: Click on "setting" icon and choose "Project settings" option.
+- Step 1: Click on the "setting" icon and choose the "Project settings" option.

 <a id="figure22"></a>
 <img src="./md-images/firebase17.png" alt="drawing" width="666"/>

 Figure 22: Create web application on Firebase - Step 1.

-- Step 2: Scroll down to the bottom of the page and choose "web" icon.
+- Step 2: Scroll down to the bottom of the page and choose the "web" icon.

 <a id="figure23"></a>
 <img src="./md-images/firebase18.png" alt="drawing" width="666"/>